openshift/enhancements/enhancements/storage/csi-vsphere-operator.md

 Currently while deploying Openshift a user can configure datastore used by OCP via install-config.yaml. vSphere CSI driver however can't use datastore directly and must be configured with vSphere storage policy.

 To solve this problem vsphere CSI operator is going to create a storagePolicy by tagging selected datastore in the installer.
 This will require OCP to have expanded permissions of creating storagePolicies.
+After creating the storagePolicy, the vSphere CSI operator will also create corresponding storageclass.

 If CSI operator can not create storage Policy for some reason:

-- The operator will continue installing CSI driver without creating storageClass.
-The operation of creating storagePolicy and storageClass will be however retried expecting permissions to be fixed or transient errors to go away.
-- It is expected that user will manually create a storageClass to consume vSphere CSI volumes if CSI operator can not create storagePolicy and storageClass.
-- CSI operator will mark itself as degraded but CSO itself will not be degraded and vSphere CSI operator's degraded status must be handled in a different way in CSO.
+- The operator will mark itself as disabled and stop further driver installation.
+- It will periodically retry installation and wait for admin to grant permissions to create StoragePolicy.
 - Create a metric if storagePolicy and storageClass creation fails in 4.7.

 ##### Hardware and vCenter version handling

 When vSphere CSI operator starts, using credentials provided by cluster-storage-operator, it will first verifiy vCenter version and HW version of VMs.
-If vCenter version is not 6.7u3 or greater and HW version is not 15 or greater on all VMs - it will mark itself as degraded but continue with driver installation.
+If vCenter version is not 6.7u3 or greater and HW version is not 15 or greater on all VMs and this is a fresh install(i.e there is no `CSIDriver` object already installed by this operator) - it will:

+1. Mark itself as disabled, stop CSI driver installation.
+2. Add clear message to indicate the error.
+3. It will keep retrying installation with exponential backoff assuming admin manually fixes the HW version of VMs.

 If additional VMs are added later into the cluster and they do not have HW version 15 or greater, Operator will mark itself as `degraded` and nodes which don't have right HW version will have annotation `vsphere.driver.status.csi.openshift.io: degraded` added to them.

 Additionally vSphere CSI operator will report HW version of VMs that make up the cluster as a metric.

 ##### Presence of existing drivers in the cluster being upgraded

 A customer may install vSphere driver from external sources.
 In 4.7 we will install the CSI driver operator but will not proceed with driver install if an existing install of CSI driver is detected.
-The operator will be marked as degraded but it will not degrade overall CSO status.
+The operator will mark itself as disabled but it will not degrade overall CSO status.

-Since VMWare will ship its own vSphere CSI driver operator via OLM, it should be possible to disable default cluster-storage-operator managed operator(i.e this operator).
-Currently we are planning to let user set `ManagementState: Removed` in `ClusterCSIDriver` CR, which will cause operand to be removed(i.e the CSI driver) but operator will still be running.
-This will allow user to use external vSphere CSI operatrs.
+We will additionally gather metrics for such installation and decide in 4.8 timeframe, if we need to mark such clusters as "unupgradable".

 #### Disabling the operator